 But so?
 While every other hatchback was boxy and boring, AMC actually had imagination.
 I think it’s one of the best-looking hatchbacks ever.
 And it was nicknamed “Jellybean”, which is adorable.
 A Toyota Corolla would never be called “Jellybean”.

 So what if it wasn’t all that reliable?
 What exactly was reliable in the 1970s?

 There simply must be lot of bias against AMC.
 Because while only the Pacer and the Gremlin are actually taunted, the wild Rebel and Matador Coupe which were really good performers, are just ignored.
-I’m not a conspiracy theorist so I won’t say that Ford planted the bias in our hearts, but I will say that it is a bit inexplicable.
+I’m not a conspiracy theorist so I won’t say that GM planted the bias in our hearts, but I will say that it is a bit inexplicable.

 Put it this way.
 If Alfa Romeo had made the Pacer we would love it.

 Speaking of Alfa Romeo, one of their greatest cars came out in the 1970s.
 Many of their great cars came out in the ‘70s, like the Junior Zagato, but the Montreal is the best, simply because it looks so absolutely terrific.

 I was at Auto Italia last year, and I saw one a way off, and I thought to save it for last.
 When I came back it had left, and I cried.

 The vents behind the driver’s doors did nothing to feed the very nice V8, despite that being what you’d expect, but they did scoop air into the cabin so they weren’t useless.
 I think the slats over the headlights are indeed useless, but they look brilliant.
 For many years I only knew it as “The Alfa with Slats Over its Headlights”.